jihyeo2/BeyondTheIMSICatcher/experiment/procedures.md

 Put a programmable USIM card into a smart card reader, connect it to your computer, and fire up the SIM Personalize tools (GRSIMWrite.exe).
 Now, click *Read Card*, then write your own IMSI, KI, and OPC.
 Click *Same with LTE* and finalize it with *Write Card* button.

 ![SIM Personalize tools](/images/SIM_Personalize_tools.png)
-This is an image I copied from [here](https://nickvsnetworking.com/roll-your-own-usims-for-private-lte-networks/)(hehe give me a break guys), so the values will not represent the values I stated below.

 For the mentioned three values, I believe they can be anything.
 In case you wonder, I used the following